Dreamed 1971/7/14 by Chris Wayan

 I'm at a crowded summer fair in a park here in Tahoe.
 A commotion stirs the crowd just southeast of me.
 People start screaming.
 A man in the crowd has gone berserk.
 He has an axe.
 He's chopping people.
 He's right by me now.
 I see him cut a man in two... and inside, the man is dull purple tissue, no blood--like a sausage inside a human shaped skin.
 The color of liverwurst.
 I touch it.
 I'm filled with dread.
 The madman runs off laughing and growling and disappears.
 The crowd slowly calms as the ambulances arrive.

 "Everything's under control!" says the Mayor, climbing the podium prematurely.
-His speech wasn't supposed to be til after the food.
+His speech wasn't supposed to be till after lunch.
 He tries to soothe them.
 He drips feeling for the victims, and emphasizes the senselessness--"that such a thing should happen in OUR community."
-Meaning small towns like this are virtuous; mass murder is supposed to be confined to the City.
+Meaning small towns like this are virtuous; mass murder is supposed to be confined to cities.
 Then he recalls most of us are tourists--city folks--and reverses his tack, piously adding "It just goes to show us we all must watch ourselves--madness, like murder, can strike anyone.
 We are all kin of that poor man..." and he pauses to pour a big glass of water.
 It's hot, he's fat, he's nervous and sweating a lot.
 He fidgets with the microphone--and then spills the water.
 Sparks blaze white on the podium and he cries a deafening amplified scream and he's clenching the mike, he wants to let go and he can't, he's electrocuting in front of us, with white burning hands.
 I clap my hands on my ears but it's like needles in my eardrums.
 His dying shriek stretches out into a feedback loop, on and on, and I wake to sudden dead silence in the cabin.
-The feeling of fated dread extends, won't fade.
+The dread and a sense of fate, of unavoidable death, won't fade.

 I've had nightmares, but never a dream like that.